clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

       sudo telemctl start

    This enables and starts the :command:`telemprobd` and :command:`telempostd` daemons.
 Your system will begin to send telemetry data to the server defined in the file :file:`/etc/telemetrics/telemetrics.conf`.
 If this file does not exist, the :command:`telemprobd` and :command:`telempostd` daemons will use the file :file:`/usr/share/defaults/telemetrics/telemetrics.conf`.

 #.
-Disabling after install
+Disabling after install:

    To disable both of the telemetry daemons, run the following command: